What Should I Expect From a Wedding DJ?

 What music do YOU want to hear?
 How about your guests?
 How can we guarantee everybody will have a good time?

 As far as your reception goes, you will have a wide age range of family and friends attending.
 It is my goal to play a wide variety of proven “good time” music that appeals to everyone.

 I definitely try to tailor a lot of the music to what the couple prefers to hear, also.
 So what does all this mean?

 I’ve had couples that have submitted over 200 “must play” songs (no joke!) for a reception.
 Much of the night will be cocktails, introductions, dinner, and other events.
 That leaves about 2-3 hours of “dance” time.
 A DJ can only play 14-16 songs per hour.
 You see what I’m getting at…

-What usually works is to pick about ten dance songs you love.
-Then I have an excellent idea of what you songs prefer.
+What usually works is to pick about 15 dance songs you love.
+Then I have an excellent idea of what songs YOU prefer.
 It also gives me the latitude of reading the crowd.
 Your guests will be able to request songs they’d like to hear, as well!

 On one other note, I play only songs with lyrics that are “family-friendly.”
 Sometimes if a questionable song is a very big hit, I will play the edited version, heard on the radio.

 I hope this bit of information gives you a much clearer picture of Wedding DJs if you’ve never hired one before.
 Whether you hire me or another DJ… an informed consumer benefits everyone.
 Let’s set up a meeting and see if we are a good fit for each other!

 You can also see my FAQs (Frequently Asked Questions) about Orlando DJs here.

 -Chuck Johnson, Your Orlando Wedding DJ